• Facebook

 Risers

-• The standard length of risers offered with the Mutant are 30”.
+• The standard risers available with the Mutant are 30”.

 Here are the reasons: Longer risers make for easier/safer packing as otherwise the toggles are almost out of the riser covers and there is excess line close to the bottom of the reserve tray.
 This would be similar to a 21” riser in a standard Micron.

-• Longer risers, 33 or more: For those pilots with longer arms that are happy with the performance and prefer to keep their rig tidy for free fall.
+• Longer risers, 33″ or 36″: For those pilots with longer arms that are happy with the performance and prefer to keep their rig tidy for free fall.
 This would be similar to a 23-25” riser in a standard Micron.

-The Mutant is delivered without dive loops, standard dive loops can be added at no extra charge.
+The Mutant is delivered with 30″ Low Drag risers without dive loops, standard front dive loops can be added at no extra charge.
 Louie Loops are available as an add on option.

 Bottom of container